albaperis/Translation-Project-Knowing-Neurons/README.md

 # The Translation Project

+Data extracted from Google Analytics and used to create the manuscript figures can be found in the /data folder and the code used to create all plots from the data can be found in /code.

 All data was acquired from January 1st - June 30th 2023.

 # General data